DwennK/fuck-school-monitoring/README.md

 ## How to use it :
-Simply run it as an administrator
+Simply run it as an administrator. boom.